 - January 2017, Casino Arizona FRTL Tournament of Champions, 1st place, $1500

-- Three championships.
+- Five championships (most in AZ history).
 Two back-to-back in Team Trivia.
-One in FRTL.
+Two in FRTL.
+One Showtime

-- Placing in the top three in nine of twelve major tournaments.
+- Placing in the top three in 11 of 17 major tournaments (most in AZ history).

-- The only team to make every FRTL tournament of champions and most times placing.
+- The only team to make every casino tournament of champions and most times placing.

 This is our first “Big Check” for a Team Trivia tournament of champions.
 It was the first of two consecutive with several second and third place finishes as well.